Heatstroke in cats

-Heat stroke is a serious condition for your cat.
-Like us humans, they can suffer from heat stroke when they spend time in the sun and heat without access to shade and water.
-We want to teach you how to avoid heat stroke in your cat, but also what to do if your cat shows symptoms.
+Heatstroke is a serious condition for your cat.
+Just like us humans, they can suffer from it when they spend time in the sun and heat without access to shade and water.
+We want to help you learn how to avoid heatstroke in your cat, but also what to do if your cat shows symptoms.

 Symptoms of heat stroke